Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Supplementary material

 \subsubsection{Raw Time Series Models}

 }

-Researchers have investigated a variety of deep learning models for the prediction of blood pressure using photoplethysmography (PPG) and electrocardiogram (ECG) signals.
+Researchers have investigated a variety of deep learning models for the prediction of BP using PPG and electrocardiogram (ECG) signals.
 For instance, a study by Kachuee et al. (2017)\footnote{Kachuee, M., Kiani, M. M., Mohammadzade, H., \& Shabany, M. (2017).
-Cuffless blood pressure estimation algorithms for continuous health-care monitoring.
-IEEE Transactions on Biomedical Engineering, 64(4), 859-869.} developed a deep neural network model to estimate blood pressure using ECG and PPG signals, which showed significant improvements in accuracy and reliability compared to traditional methods.
+Cuffless BP estimation algorithms for continuous health-care monitoring.
+IEEE Transactions on Biomedical Engineering, 64(4), 859-869.} developed a deep neural network model to estimate BP using ECG and PPG signals, which showed significant improvements in accuracy and reliability compared to traditional methods.

 Another notable study by Liang et al. (2018)\footnote{Liang, Y., Chen, Z., Ward, R., \& Elgendi, M. (2018).
 Hypertension assessment via ECG and PPG signals: An evaluation using machine learning models.
 Computational and Mathematical Methods in Medicine, 2018, Article 3179780} introduced a hybrid model that integrates CNN and recurrent RNN to exploit both spatial and temporal features of PPG and ECG signals.
 This model exhibited enhanced performance in continuous blood pressure monitoring, highlighting the potential of deep learning in medical signal processing.
-It is worth mentioning that transfer learning has been applied to improve the performance of blood pressure prediction models.
+It is worth mentioning that transfer learning has been applied to improve the performance of BP prediction models.
 Zhang et al. (2020)\footnote{Zhang, Y., Feng, X., Li, J., Li, B., \& Peng, X. (2020).
-Transfer learning for hybrid deep neural network-based blood pressure estimation.
+Transfer learning for hybrid deep neural network-based BP estimation.
 Journal of Healthcare Engineering, 2020, Article 5462540.} utilized a pre-trained deep learning model and fine-tuned it with a smaller dataset of PPG and ECG signals.
 This approach minimized the requirement for extensive labelled data, enhancing the practicality of the model for real-world applications.